Quick Answer

 Mini Satin Clutch Bag Evening

-Why it works: The wrap silhouette is universally flattering because it cinches at the natural waist and creates a clean line regardless of body shape.
+The wrap silhouette is universally flattering because it cinches at the natural waist and creates a clean line regardless of body shape.
 Satin fabric elevates the look to cocktail-appropriate without going full formal.

 4. Flowy Sundress for a Backyard or Casual Shower